awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-verifiedpermissions-policytemplate.md

 ### Ref<a name="aws-resource-verifiedpermissions-policytemplate-return-values-ref"></a>

-When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the unique id of the new or updated policy template\.
+When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the unique id of the policy store followed by '\|' and the unique id of the new or updated policy template\.
 For example:

-`{ "Ref": "PTEXAMPLEabcdefg111111" }`
+`{ "Ref": "POLICYSTOREabcde111111|POLICYTEMPLATEab111111" }`

 For more information about using the `Ref`function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.